learn-co-curriculum/solving-a-lab-nitrous/README.md

 On the left is a passing test run in the console, on the right is what the right column in Learn looks like for a passing local test (which we currently call a "Local Build").

-When your local tests are passing, you're ready to submit the lab.
+When your local tests are passing, you'll then be ready to submit the lab.